cwoodall/rusty-nail/docs/notes/2017-01-03-implementing-mixer-and-recipes.md

 }
 ```

-Now the next big step is searching for ingredients which are availables
+Now the next big step is searching for ingredients which are availables and
+encapsulating the states